 - For an 'Active' mode UE having a user plane connection with an RNC, i.e. SGW has F-TEIDs assigned by RNC for user plane for the UE, when the SGW receives a GTP Error Indication for a Bearer Context that has the DTI flag set (i.e. from an RNC), the SGW should not delete the associated Bearer Context but delete all the RNC GTP-U tunnel TEIDs for this MS and sends a Downlink Data Notification message to the SGSN (the complete behaviour is specified in clause 22).
 Then the SGW starts buffering downlink packets received for this MS. - For an 'Active' mode UE having a user plane connection with an eNB, i.e. SGW has F-TEIDs assigned by eNB for user plane for the UE, when the SGW receives a GTP Error Indication for a Bearer Context from an eNodeB, the SGW should not delete the associated Bearer Context but delete all the eNodeB GTP-U tunnel TEIDs for this UE and sends a Downlink Data Notification message to the MME (the complete behaviour is specified in clause 22).
-Then the SGW starts buffering downlink packets received for this UE. - If the SGW receives a GTP error indication from S4-SGSN for a Bearer Context other than the default bearer when S4-U is used, the SGW may delete its Bearer context and may notify the Operation and Maintenance network element, or as an alternative, the SGW may send Downlink Data Notification message to the S4-SGSN to re-establish the user plane path without deleting the bearer context. - If the SGW receives a GTP error indication from S4-SGSN for the default bearer when S4-U is used, the SGW may delete all the Bearer contexts associated with the PDN connection (identified by the default bearer) and may notify the Operation and Maintenance network element, or as an alternative, the SGW may send Downlink Data Notification message to the S4-SGSN to re-establish the user plane path without deleting the PDN connection. - If the SGW receives a GTP error indication from a PGW for the bearer other than the default bearer, the SGW shall delete its Bearer context and may notify the Operation and Maintenance network element. - If the SGW receives a GTP error indication from a PGW for the default bearer, the SGW shall delete all the Bearer contexts associated with the PDN connection (identified by the default bearer) and may notify the
+Then the SGW starts buffering downlink packets received for this UE. - For a UE having an S11 user plane connection with an MME, i.e. SGW has S11-U F-TEIDs assigned by MME for user plane for the UE, when the SGW receives a GTP Error Indication for a Bearer Context from an MME, the SGW may:

-Operation and Maintenance network element.
-The SGW may send the Delete Bearer Request to the MME/S4 SGSN to inform that it has received an Error Indication from the PGW for the default bearer.
+- delete all the Bearer contexts associated with the PDN connection (identified by the default bearer) and notify the Operation and Maintenance network element, or as an alternative, - delete the MME GTP-U tunnel TEID for this UE and send a Downlink Data Notification message to the MME to re-establish the user plane path without deleting the PDN connection (the complete behaviour is specified in clause 22).
+Then the SGW starts buffering downlink packets received for this UE. - If the SGW receives a GTP error indication from S4-SGSN for a Bearer Context other than the default bearer when S4-U is used, the SGW may delete its Bearer context and may notify the Operation and Maintenance network element, or as an alternative, the SGW may send Downlink Data Notification message to the S4-SGSN to re-establish the user plane path without deleting the bearer context. - If the SGW receives a GTP error indication from S4-SGSN for the default bearer when S4-U is used, the SGW may delete all the Bearer contexts associated with the PDN connection (identified by the default bearer) and may notify the Operation and Maintenance network element, or as an alternative, the SGW may send Downlink Data Notification message to the S4-SGSN to re-establish the user plane path without deleting the PDN connection. - If the SGW receives a GTP error indication from a PGW for the bearer other than the default bearer, the SGW shall delete its Bearer context and may notify the Operation and Maintenance network element. - If the SGW receives a GTP error indication from a PGW for the default bearer, the SGW shall delete all the Bearer contexts associated with the PDN connection (identified by the default bearer) and may notify the Operation and Maintenance network element.
+The SGW may send the Delete Bearer Request for the default bearer to the MME/S4 SGSN to delete the associated PDN connection.